 We also have delicious salad recipes for a crowd made with all fruits or with fruit added to greens and vegetables.
 Blending the flavors of fruits with the vegetables offers your guests and unusual and distinct taste.
 Meats and cheeses are added to many salads; often providing a full meal.
 Whatever you decide, these dishes are open to your imagination.
 By adding a variety of colors to your salads the eye appeal magnifies.

-The first recipe below, 7 layer salad recipe, is one of my favorites; I make it quite often when cooking for a crowd.
+I make it below, 7 layer salad recipe, it is one of my favorites; I make it quite often when cooking for a crowd.
 I almost always add it to all my buffet dinners because it is also one of my family’s favorites.
 I love the dill flavor in the salad.
 Not only is this recipe delicious but it makes a beautiful presentation when arranged in a large clear glass bowl.
 (A clear glass punch bowl works well).

-The second recipe I am giving you is a citrus salad recipe which is also delicious; this combination is simply wonderful.
+I am also giving you a citrus salad recipe which is also delicious; this combination is simply wonderful.
 First the mixture of lettuce, onion and avocado with strawberries and oranges is tasty in itself.
 Just look at what is in this heavenly dressing; think about pouring it over that great mixture of fruit and vegetables.
 Then it is topped with sweet pecans.
 Guests are astounded over this salad recipes for a crowd.

-Both the pasta and crab salad recipe and the blueberry salad recipe are always popular.
+Spaghetti and potatoes are favorite dishes at every gathering and this is also true when it comes to salads.
+Both the pasta crab salad and the blueberry salad recipe are always popular.
 It seems everyone loves crab and they love blueberries so I can’t say much more than they are both fantastic.

 When making salad recipes for a crowd decide if you want salad recipes to go with the main meal or something to serve as a light dessert like the blueberry salad recipe.
 Guests often appreciate a light dessert after eating a heavy meal so this type is nice to offer.
 Although light, the blueberry salad recipes for a crowd has a lot of flavor and texture.